x-research-team/vm/docs/README.md

 ### Decimal

-In magpie, decimal is Arbitrary-precision fixed-point decimal numbers.
+In vm, decimal is Arbitrary-precision fixed-point decimal numbers.
 And the code mainly based on [decimal](https://github.com/shopspring/decimal).

 Please see below examples: